wp-plugins/users-ultra/readme.txt

 </pre>

+<h3>Help Keep This Plugin Free</h3>

+If you find this plugin useful to you, please consider <a href="http://usersultra.com/donate.html"><strong>making a small donation</strong></a> to help contribute to my time invested and to further development.
+Thanks for your kind support!

+<strong>If you like this plugin, please don't forget to rate it "5/5" </strong>

 <strong>CSV Users Import</strong><br>
 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.